Bsal13/Offensive-Security-Proving-Grounds-Boxes/Postfish (Intermediate) Linux Box.md

 - Sent a spear fishing email to change/update password to Brian from IT including a link to connect to kali machine
 - Awaited Brian to connect to the link and send back new password
 - Received the password shown in the netcat listener
+- Then logged into SSH using the credentials
 -
 -
 - Text